Frequently Asked Questions

 Q. What if I do not want a roommate; I want my own room?

-A. Options for having your own room are Reinhard Villages or Private Double Room in Suite on Main Street.
+A. Options for having your own room are Reinhard Villages (upperclassmen), Private Double Room in Suite on Main Street(upperclass or freshmen), or Share single suites in Suites on Main (upperclass or freshmen).
 Contact Residence Life Services for more information and options.

 Q: Can I stay in my room during vacation and breaks?